naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

     * Blast hits BEFORE (500) and AFTER (290) the redundancy filtering (*.fasta).
     * Sequence alignment (*.phy)
     * Reconstructed phylogenetic tree (no bootstrap).
 Before and after its rename.
-    * Reconstructed phylogenetic tree (100X bootstrap) Before and after its rename.
+    * Reconstructed phylogenetic tree (100X bootstrap).
+Before and after its rename.
-    * PERL scripts: to obtain the full taxonomy information from NCBI using the ACCESSION numbers ||
+    * PERL scripts: to obtain the full taxonomy information from NCBI using the ACCESSION numbers

+     - get taxa.sh

             to change the fasta headers from ACCESSION to GI numbers || to retrieve specific set of GI number and their taxonomic info from a specific list GI numbers from a fasta sequence.
     * PLOTS: example of the final phylogenetic trees.